 Award-Winning Leader in Hotel Management

 Known as the hospitality capital of the world, Orlando is a top destination — both for tourists and hospitality education.
 Home to the No. 1 hospitality and tourism program in the nation, UCF provides the first-hand experience and knowledge students need to succeed in this fast-paced industry.
-Hitting a historic milestone of 75 million annual visitors in 2018, the Central Florida community sees a regional economic impact of $75.2 billion in revenue generated by our tourism industry.
+Hitting a historic milestone of 76 million annual visitors in 2019, the Central Florida community sees a regional economic impact of more than $75.2 billion in revenue generated by our tourism industry.
 From parks and recreation to renovating schools and technology to building top-tier venues, tourism revenue has a big impact on the region.

 Top Destination in the U.S.

 More than just world-class attractions, a number of factors have played a role in Orlando becoming a tourism powerhouse.
-The busiest passenger airport in Florida, Orlando International Airport saw 47.7 million airline passengers in 2018.
-With a new terminal slated to open in late 2021, this number will continue to surge.
-Also home to the second largest convention center in the U.S., the Orange County Convention Center hosted 108 conventions and tradeshows in 2018, welcoming over 1 million attendees.
-After its current expansion, the convention center will offer an additional 200,000 square feet of exhibit space.
+One of busiest airports in the U.S., Orlando International Airport saw 50.6 million airline passengers in 2019.
+With a new terminal slated to open in late 2022, this number will continue to surge.
+Also home to the second-largest convention center in the U.S., the Orange County Convention Center hosts more than 230 events each year, welcoming about 1.4 million attendees who contribute about $2.4 billion to the area’s economy.

 The Key to Hospitality Education